 For missing data, trial authors were contacted via e-mail.
-For cases in which the article data used measure units that differed from the review format, the extractor registered the original data and the review authors performed the necessary conversion.
+For cases in which the data in an article were in measurement units that differed from the review format, the extractor registered the original data and the review authors performed the necessary conversion.